LalaIAm/tarot-cline/memory-bank/progress.md

 - Defined feature-based code organization approach
 - Committed to React with Redux Toolkit for frontend
 - Selected Node.js and PostgreSQL for backend technology
+- Decided to use Supabase for authentication and database
 - Created basic project structure with all required dependencies
 - Implemented SCSS with a component-based approach
+- Created detailed implementation plan for Milestone 1

 ## Next Actions
-1. Begin implementation of Milestone 1 features:
+1. Begin implementation of Milestone 1 features according to the plan:
    - Create landing page design and components
-   - Implement authentication with Clerk
+   - Implement authentication with Supabase
+   - Set up Supabase database with Row Level Security
    - Set up core navigation and protected routes
 2. Refactor SCSS to address deprecation warnings
 3. Create shared UI components for consistent design